 1. Electrical Stimulation Machine

-If you have paralysis after stroke or severe muscle weakness, then electrical stimulation can help introduce movement into your body.
-Electrical stimulation can be very effective for regaining movement after stroke, especially when you combine it with rehab exercise.
+If you have paralysis after stroke or severe muscle weakness, then electrical stimulation can help introduce movement into the areas that were affected.
+Electrical stimulation can be very effective for regaining movement after stroke, especially when you combine it with strengthening exercises.

 2. MusicGlove Hand Therapy

 This stroke rehab device from Flint Rehab is clinically proven to improve hand function in just 2 weeks.
 It combines therapeutic hand exercises with a music-based game that will make you forget you’re doing therapy in the first place.